Manitoba health officials to give COVID-19 update at 12:30 p.m. | CBC News

 Manitoba health officials to give COVID-19 update at 12:30 p.m.

-Manitoba's chief public health officer and chief nursing officer are set to give an update on COVID-19 in the province Friday afternoon.
+Manitoba's chief public health officer and chief nursing officer are set to give the latest details on COVID-19, a day after the province reported its highest one-day increase in deaths related to the illness.

-CBC News will live stream the news conference with Dr. Brent Roussin and Lanette Siragusa here at 12:30 p.m.
-CT.
+CBC News will live stream Dr. Brent Roussin and Lanette Siragusa's news conference here at 12:30 p.m.

-The update comes as Manitoba's coronavirus-linked hospitalizations and deaths continue to rise.
-On Thursday, Roussin said roughly 70 per cent of the province's total COVID-19 deaths happened this month.

-This week marked the highest number of daily hospitalizations linked to the illness in Manitoba.
-As of Thursday, there were a record 307 people hospitalized, including 46 in intensive care.

-Manitoba also posted its highest daily case increase on Monday, when the province reported 546 more people had contracted the illness.

-Meanwhile, Manitoba's largest school division is planning to have teachers walk students through an in-class exercise next week that will mimic what it might be like if the entire school system moves to remote learning.
+Half of Manitoba's record-breaking 16 COVID-19 deaths announced on Tuesday were linked to outbreaks, including three from Holy Family Home in Winnipeg.

-The Winnipeg School Division's exercise is intended to give students a sense of how things could work if the province quickly moves schools to the critical red level of the pandemic response system.
+It has now been three weeks since all of Manitoba moved to the critical red level of the province's pandemic response system.

-It's set to happen 10 days before current restrictions across Manitoba are set to expire, though Roussin said this week that people should expect some rules to stay for now.

-In the Southern Health region, where test positivity rates have soared this month, the Hanover School Division has already moved to full online learning.
+Code red restrictions that went into effect on Nov.
+12 included new rules limiting gatherings and closing non-essential businesses in an attempt to get a handle on the spread of COVID-19.
+Even tighter restrictions, banning gatherings in private homes and barring sales of non-essential goods even in businesses deemed essential services, were brought in on Nov.
+20.

+Premier Brian Pallister said on Tuesday his "gut feeling" was that those restrictions would likely be extended past the expiry date of Dec.
+11 — though he said he would defer to Roussin, who said later that day that it's still too early to say.

 Comments